metadriverse/metadrive/documentation/README.md

 rm -rf build/ && sphinx-build -j 4 source build
 ```

-add `-b linkcheck` for linkcheck. cross-referenced link might be broken, which is expected.
+add `-b linkcheck` for linkcheck. some cross-referenced link might be broken in the check result, which is expected.
+This tool can only check some external links.
+For checking cross-reference, using tools like `linkchecker`.

 ## Cross-Reference